panjan/blog/_drafts/heater.md

 ### Wiring

 We are going to connect the Sonoff according to the diagram on the box.
 For that, we'll need a hole in the skirting board to run the cables through.
-First, place the Sonoff against the skirting board in the right angle.
+First, place the Sonoff against the skirting board at the right angle.
 Mark the hole for the cables and cut it as in the picture below.

 ![cutting skirting board](/assets/heating/cutting_skirting_board.png)